 What is your name and where are you from?

+Nice.
 Are you employed outside of writing?

-Is so, tell us about your job.
+Cool beans.
 What job do you think you’d be really good at?

 What was your childhood dream?